 Welcome to my blog “Things that help with snoring”.
-As a snorer myself, I can sympathise with the partners out there who are driven to despair by their other half’s snoring.
+As a snorer myself, I can sympathize with the partners out there who are driven to despair by their other half’s snoring.
 I hope this blog post will come to their aid and to the aid of the snorer.
-Some of what I write is personal experience so I really hope it helps.
+Some of what I write is a personal experience so I really hope it helps.
 Thank You!

 Why do we snore?

 Snoring happens when you can’t move air freely through your nose and throat during sleep.
 This makes the surrounding tissues vibrate, which causes the familiar snoring sound.

 There are mainly 5 different types of snorer, for example-

 - Palatal flutterer (most common type)